naresh-shanbhag/UIUC-IMC-Benchmarking/README.md

 ```
 to plot all seven figures.

 The `SAVE_PDF` and `SAVE_SVG` toggles determine which formats the plots are saved as.
-The `MARK_IMC_PROCESSOR` list controls whether each plot has IMC processors labeled with red boxes.
+The `MARK_IMC_PROCESSOR`  controls whether each plot has IMC processors marked with red boxes.

 ## Environment
 The following Python 3 packages are required to run the program